 - 1).
 The Academic Hearing and Grievance Pool shall select one of its members to serve as chair of an ad-hoc College Grievance Review Committee for each instance in which a student grievance is filed.
 The Academic Hearing and Grievance Pool will recommend the ad-hoc chair to the Dean for appointment for each grievance review. - 2).
 The Academic Action Hearing and Grievance Pool shall select two additional members from the remaining members of the Academic Action Hearing and Grievance Pool and request two student representatives from the Director of Student Engagement to constitute the College Grievance Review Committee. - 3) The grievance review shall be heard according to the University of Cincinnati Student Grievance Procedures as established by the University of Cincinnati Board of Trustees and issued by the Office of the University Ombuds. - 4).
 No member of a College Hearing Panel shall also serve on a College Grievance Review Committee when the same parties are involved in the situation that led to the necessity for a formal hearing or grievance procedure, or in the case of another conflict of interest.

-- a) This pool shall be composed of eight (8) faculty members, with no more than one from any one department. - b) The members of this pool constitute the elected body from which faculty representatives are chosen for individual ad-hoc hearing panels and grievance review committees.
+a) This pool shall be composed of eight (8) faculty members, with no more than one from any one department.